kompot/nhl-tv-geeky-streams/README.md

 # Usage

-If using NHL.TV or NHL LIVE, edit `config.yaml` to set email and password (these are not stored anywhere else and used _only_ to login).
+If using NHL.TV, edit `config.yaml` to set email and password (these are not stored anywhere else and used _only_ to login).

 If using WatchESPN, the app will give you a code for ESPN+ feeds that you have to enter at https://espn.com/activate (every 6 months).
 For ESPN channels, the app will give you a code that you have to enter at https://es.pn/appletv (every 12 months).